 If goods say "sold by" someone other than Amazon*, then they're Marketplace – a trader selling via Amazon.
 Many of these are based overseas.
 Amazon doesn't make it clear where sellers are located – you need to click on the seller's ID, where it should show its business address.

 How big is it?
-Marketplace has more than 70,000 sellers worldwide.
+Marketplace has more than two million sellers worldwide.

 How does payment work?
 You probably know the drill.
 Just as with any Amazon.co.uk purchase, you pay by credit or debit card.

 Any protection offered?
 Amazon's A-to-Z guarantee covers an item not arriving or not being as described.
 Amazon says you can get back up to £2,500 of the purchase price, including delivery charges.
 Overseas sellers on Amazon.co.uk must provide a local return shipping address or pre-pay your return shipping.
 See our Amazon Buying Tips guide for more pointers.

 The ubiquitous online marketplace eBay* is ripe for bargain-hunting from East Asia too.
 Just search as you normally would, and check the "product location" in listings.

 How big is it?
 The site boasts 900 million listings worldwide.